Skip to content

 7. Digitisation

-Finally the electrons are:
+Finally the output-stage electrons are:

 2. converted to ADU by dividing by gain_e_per_adu,